AnotherKamila/nook-revival/README.md

 You.

 (I also never checked the included files for backdoors.
-I don't really care if someone tries to attack my 6-year-old e-reader that I never connect to public WiFi via APKs that took me 3 days to collect online.
+I don't really care if someone tries to attack my 6-year-old e-reader that I never connect to public WiFi via APKs that took me the whole evening to collect online.
 But *do* mind that by rooting the Nook you are giving root access via WiFi to anyone who cares to check.)

 How to
 ======